obsidiansystems/nix/doc/manual/src/architecture/store/abstract/drv.md

 It is indeed superfluous in the abstract, but makes sense for concrete Nix for reasons that will be given in the second half of this chapter on the concrete Nix store.
 :::

+Built steps are "atomic" in the sense that Nix doesn't care about any intermediate result between "success, produced all output" and "failed, produced no outputs".
+Caching build plans at the granularity of individual build steps is *immensely* important, and the *raison d'être* of any build system.
+Caching at any finer granularity by contrast is explicitly out of scope.
+If you want finer-grained caching, break out your build plan into finer-grained derivations and outputs!

 ### Abstract Derived References

 Derived references are a generalization of store object references to allow referring to existing or yet-to-be-built store objects.